Crate pest [−] [src]

 let mut parser = Rdp::new(StringInput::new("-90")); assert!(parser.expression()); assert!(parser.end()); println!("{:?}", parser.queue()); // [Token { rule: expression, start: 0, end: 3 }, // Token { rule: number, start: 0, end: 3 }]

-and don't care about its length, we can make it
+Since we're already parsing an expression and don't care about its length, we can make it

 silent.